RyanFu008/digitize-heatmap/README.md

 [A demo of some of the features can be found here.](http://ryanfu.me/rasterize-heatmap/assets/demo-video.mp4)

+For a more detailed explanation, you can [read the wiki](https://github.com/RyanFu008/rasterize-heatmap/wiki)

 ## Contributing

 Contributions are very welcome.
 This project attempts to follow the [JavaScript Standard Style](https://github.com/standard/standard) to ensure consistent code format.